adamrenklint/webaudio-berlin-boombap-slides/README.md

 # dilla-boombap-webaudio-berlin-slides
-Slides for "Making a boombap beat with dilla and Web Audio" at Web Audio Berlin meetup
+Slides for "Making a boombap beat with dilla and Web Audio" at [Web Audio Berlin meetup](www.meetup.com/Berlin-Web-Audio-Meetup/)

 - Using [reveal.js](https://github.com/hakimel/reveal.js)
+- Based on the tutorials:
+  - [Making a boombap beat with dilla and the Web Audio API]
+  - [Using expressions in dilla]

+## Develop

+- **gulp**: compile, serve and watch
+- **gulp publish**: compile and publish to gh-pages

 ## Questions